 Personality / Character

 As a pet, the Jenday Conure is a playful and affectionate animal.
-They enjoy being handled.
-It’s an excellent way to bond with your parakeet.
-He’ll thrive on whatever attention you give it.
+They enjoy being handled, and it’s an excellent way to bond with your parakeet.
+They’ll thrive on whatever attention you give them.
 This bird is also intelligent and able to learn a few tricks that can make pet ownership more rewarding.

 Your pet will also need two or more perches of varying diameters, depending on the size of the cage.
-That will prevent your Jenday Conure from getting sores on its feet by mixing up the pressure points.
-You must also add food and water bowls, along with some toys, to keep your pet entertained.
+By mixing up the pressure points, you will prevent your Jenday Conure from getting sores on their feet.
+You must also add food and water bowls, along with toys, to keep your pet entertained.

-Like other birds of its size, the Jenday Conure has an insatiable desire for chewing.
-That’s one reason you must supervise any time outside of the cage.
+Like other birds of their size, the Jenday Conure has an insatiable desire for chewing.
+That’s one reason that you must supervise any of their time outside of the cage.
 Otherwise, these parakeets can be quite destructive.
-However, they usually aren’t biters because of their affectionate personality.
+That said, they usually aren’t biters because of their affectionate personalities.

-The Jenday Conure is easy to train, which is another reason why it makes such a delightful pet.
+The Jenday Conure is easy to train, which is another reason that they make such a delightful pet.
 Consistency is the key to building trust and bonding with your pet.
 Treats are an excellent way to speed up the process.
-It will provide the social time that your conure craves.
+It will also provide the social time that your conure craves.

 The Jenday Conure isn’t much of a talker when it comes to learning words.
-It can whistle and scream if it doesn’t get enough attention.
+They can whistle and scream if they don’t get enough attention.
 However, this bird excels when it comes to mimicking sounds in your household, such as the doorbell or a ringtone on your phone.

 Health & Care

-The single best thing you can do to ensure the sound health of your Jenday Conure is to put its cage in a draft-free area.
-Remember that they are neotropical birds that enjoy a warm climate in their native land.
-The parakeet enjoys a variety of foods, from fruits like mangoes to commercial bird diets.
+The single best thing that you can do to ensure the sound health of your Jenday Conure is to put their cage in a draft-free area.
+Remember that these are neotropical birds that enjoy a warm climate in their native land.
+This parakeet enjoys a variety of foods, from fruits like mangoes to commercial bird diets.

 We suggest locating a veterinarian who specializes in birds before buying one.
 Routine health checks can ensure a long life for your feathered friend.

 The Jenday Conure is an excellent segue for individuals and families who want to move on from Budgies.
-This bird requires daily attention to keep it physically and mentally healthy.
-While it’s not as loud as some avian species, it may not be the best choice for apartment dwellers.
+This bird requires daily attention to keep them physically and mentally healthy.
+While they’re not as loud as some other avian species, they may still not be the best choice for apartment dwellers.

 Sun Conure Overview

-The main difference between the Sun and Jenday Conures is their colors.
-The former takes after its name with bright yellow plumage on its head and body.
+The main difference between the Sun and Jenday Conures is their color scheme.
+The former takes after their name with bright yellow plumage on their head and body.
 Many birds also have a salmon-colored patch by their eyes, offset by a white fleshy ring.
 Their wings are mottled with a mix of yellow, blue, and green.

 It’s a stark contrast from the yellow head, orange body, and green wings of the Jenday Conure.
-However, some experts believe that this bird is a subspecies of the Sun Conure, making them closer relatives than many may think.
+However, some experts believe that the bird is a subspecies of the Sun Conure, making them closer relatives than many might assume.

-The Sun Conure is more of an international traveler, with a range that includes Guyana, northern Brazil, and Venezuela.
+The Sun Conure is an international traveler, with a range that includes Guyana, northern Brazil, and Venezuela.
 They also prefer wooded habitats of varying types, including palm groves.
-It forms large flocks of 10 or more birds.
+They tend to form large flocks of 10 or more birds.
 However, unlike the Jenday Parakeet, the Sun Conure is an endangered species, according to the IUCN.

 Personality / Character

 The Sun Conure shares many personality traits with the Jenday Conure.
-It is an active bird that is quite social with members of its flock, both avian and human.
-It is also playful and will find ways to amuse itself.
+This active bird is quite social with members of their flock, both avian and human.
+They are also playful and will find ways to amuse themselves.
 This bird loves attention and can become an affectionate pet.

-Like the Jenday Conure, the Sunny won’t tolerate neglect.
-That can lead to bad habits, especially screaming.
-The glaring difference between the two birds is that the Sun Conure is much louder if it gets upset.
+Like the Jenday Conure, the Sunny won’t tolerate neglect, which can lead to bad habits, especially screaming.
+The glaring difference between the two birds is that the Sun Conure is much louder when they get upset.

-The cage set up for the Sun Conure is identical to the Jenday Parakeet.
-The dimensions are the same, too.
+The cage set-up for the Sun Conure is identical to that for the Jenday Parakeet.
+The dimensions are the same too.
 Bear in mind that you’ll need a larger cage if you decide to get more than one bird.
-The Sunny also needs the lineup of bowls, perches, and toys.
+The Sunny also needs the usual lineup of bowls, perches, and toys.

 The Sun Conure is an intelligent bird.
-You may find it necessary to get latches for the cage doors if it figures out how they work.
-The parakeet can learn a few tricks.
-It also has a talent for mimicking sounds.
-Unlike the Jenday Conure, it may pick up a few words.
+You may find it necessary to get latches for the cage doors if they figure out how they work.
+This parakeet can learn a few tricks and has a talent for mimicking sounds.
+Unlike the Jenday Conure, they may pick up a few words.

-The Sun Conure differs from the Jenday Parakeet in that it is sometimes nippy.
-Its larger beak makes getting bit painful, too.
+The Sun Conure also differs from the Jenday Parakeet in that they are sometimes nippy.
+Their large beak makes getting bit painful.
 Regular social interaction can curtail this behavior.

 Health & Care

-Health care for the Sun Conure is the same as that of the Jenday Parakeet.
-Fruits and vegetables will add variety to its diet.
-You can offer it a commercial mix that will satisfy its needs for seeds and other treats.
-We recommend routine veterinary care to ensure your bird’s good health.
+Healthcare for the Sun Conure is the same as that for the Jenday Parakeet.
+Fruits and vegetables will add variety to their diet.
+You can offer them a commercial mix that will satisfy their needs for seeds and other treats.
+We also recommend routine veterinary care to ensure your bird’s good health.

-The Sun Conure has the same need for attention for individuals and families that can provide what it needs.
-The loud voice of this bird makes it unsuitable for apartment dwellers, too.
-It’s a chatty one that likes to vocalize.
+The Sun Conure has the same desire for attention from individuals and families who can provide what they need.
+Their loud voice makes them unsuitable for apartment dwellers.
+This a chatty bird that likes to vocalize.

 Several things differentiate the two birds.
 The Jenday Conure is the quieter of the two species.
-However, that rests with the amount of attention you give your pet.
-Suffice to say that either one is inappropriate if you don’t have the time to spend with them.
+However, that depends on the amount of attention that you give them.
+Suffice it to say that either bird is inappropriate if you don’t have the time to spend with them.

 The other consideration is behavior.
-The Jenday Conure is the more easy-going of the two.
-However, it’s also dependent on the time you spend with your bird.
+The Jenday Conure is the more easygoing of the two.
+However, this also depends on the amount of time that you spend with your bird.

-We have to admit that we adore the color of the Sun Conure over the Jenday Parakeet.
-Unfortunately, that also becomes a factor with the price.
-You can expect to pay more for that colorful plumage.
-Either one will cost several hundred dollars.
+Many people adore the color of the Sun Conure over the Jenday Conure.
+Unfortunately, that also becomes a factor with the price, and you can expect to pay more for that colorful plumage.
+Either bird can cost several hundred dollars.

-Both the Jenday and Sun Conure are affectionate and loyal pets.
+Both the Jenday and Sun Conures are affectionate and loyal pets.
 The best thing is that you can enjoy their company for many years to come.